Yaw AI

 Tools & Skills Used

-For Design: Figma, Blender, Photoshop, Adobe Illustrator
+For Design: Figma, Blender, Adobe Photoshop, Adobe Illustrator

 For Product Management: Notion, Firebase, Jira, Loom

-Skills Involved: UI/UX Design, Product Management, Project Planning, Cross-Team Collaboration, Problem Solving, Data Analysis, Wireframing
+Skills Involved: Product Management, UI/UX Design, Project Planning, Cross-Team Collaboration, Problem Solving, Data Analysis, Wireframing